 Modeling is essential to both understanding underlying physical phenomena in the geologic storage of CO2 and for optimization in the design, operation, and risk assessment of large storage projects.
 Within this research theme topics will include the observation of important physical parameters of the CO2- water system from experiments to be used in simulations, integrating geochemical processes into efficient reservoir simulators, computational optimization of the design and operation of projects, and the development of models to quantify reservoir performance and project risk.

-Faculty: Hamdi Tchelepi, Lou Durlofsky, Sally Benson, Tony Kovscek
+Faculty: Hamdi Tchelepi, Lou Durlofsky, Adam Brandt, Sally Benson, Tony Kovscek